 When we say auction or auctions, it’s the process of the execution of an algorithm that decides which ads to show for how much money, probably millions of times in a second.

-Your ad should be relevant with the keywords to qualify for the ranking round.
+Your ad should be relevant to the keywords to qualify for the ranking round.
 Even though you have a higher maximum bid than a more relevant ad, there’s a high chance that the algorithm prefers the lower bid ad.
 Google will favor generating 10 clicks from a $2 bid rather than 2 clicks from a $5 bid for obvious reasons.

 Qualification for the auction